 - 10. Schools in Portsmouth have had to endure two extraordinary academic years in which the global Coronavirus pandemic has put significant pressure on school leaders, teachers and other staff.
 This has extended to early years settings and post 16 providers.
 They have all been faced with the immense challenges of providing Covid secure and safe environments when children and young people have been in school, developing and delivering remote learning options at speed to ensure learning can continue at home and supporting families practically and emotionally in a wide range of ways.
-Despite the full return to school and easing of restrictions, the impact of Covid on school attendance continues and many children are continuing to have learn at home for short periods as a result of having to self isolate. - 11.
-It is true to say that the vast majority of children have returned to face to face learning since the restrictions were eased in June 2021 and most have returned with enthusiasm and are keen to learn, with some having developed new resilience and adaptability through their experience of the pandemic.
-However, in common with other areas we know that there are still a significant number of children who are not regularly returning to school when they could be.
+Despite the full return to school the impact of Covid on school attendance continues. - 11.
+Whilst many children have returned to school since the restrictions were eased in June 2021, early provisional data for attendance and particularly persistent absence for 2021-22 indicates a significant post-pandemic rise in school absence.
+It is likely that this will be found nationally and not just with the provisional Portsmouth data.
+A 'post-pandemic recovery' lens does need to be placed on how we now tackle a larger issue than we had before.
+The reasons for absence will have shifted over the past 2 years.
+For example, parents may be more concerned about the spread of infection and may be more inclined to keep children at home if they are showing signs of illness, or if they know there are illnesses in the community, whereas in previous times they may have sent children in to school. - 12.
+There appears to be an increase in anxiety amongst parents and children linked to the pandemic and also wider societal issues, with more children and young people

+- experiencing poor mental health.
+Furthermore, attendance may not be seen as quite so important following periods of on-line, home learning. - 13.
+There are still a significant number of children who are not regularly returning to school when they could be.
 We also know that some children have experienced fixed term exclusions from school over this course of time.
-We also know that a significant number of children are on reduced timetables, which whilst not subject to a formal fixed exclusion, are nevertheless not able to attend school full time. - 12.
+We also know that a significant number of children are on reduced timetables, which whilst not subject to a formal fixed exclusion, are nevertheless not able to attend school full time. - 14.
 It is clear from the studies which have been undertaken nationally, and from the evidence Portsmouth school leaders have shared, that the pandemic has had a significant impact on children's learning.
 Historically, we also know that children in Portsmouth have experienced, pre-pandemic, more lost school time than most other areas, including areas with as much or greater levels of social and economic deprivation than Portsmouth.

-D. The evidence base and why change is needed
+D. The evidence base and why change is needed (21/22 data to be added in March 23)

-- 13. There are a number of key performance indicators around school attendance and exclusion which the DfE publishes for all upper tier Local Authority areas.
-The tables below outline the most reliable position (pre-pandemic) with regard to these key indicators, including our position against all 152 upper tier LA areas. - 14.
+- 15. There are a number of key performance indicators around school attendance and exclusion which the DfE publishes for all upper tier Local Authority areas.
+The tables below outline the most reliable position (pre-pandemic) with regard to these key indicators, including our position against all 152 upper tier LA areas. - 16.
 Exclusions data is also available for 2019/20 which paints a rather more positive picture but due to the impact of the pandemic the figures have to be treated with a high degree of caution.
 The DfE did not collect absence data for the Spring and Summer Terms 2020 due to the pandemic and there is therefore no full year 2019/20 absence data to provide comparisons with.